-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Business Affairs that the attached Resolution be approved to expedite the sale of Board of Regents of The University of Texas System Revenue Financing System Bonds, Series 1996A and Series 1996B.
+Without objection, the Resolution set forth on Pages 10 - 16 was approved to expedite the sale of Board of Regents of The University of Texas System Revenue Financing System Bonds, Series 1996A and Series 1996B.

 In summary, the Resolution authorizes a negotiated bond sale, designates Lehman Brothers, New York, New York, as the senior managing underwriter for the bonds, and specifies those projects to be financed or refinanced with the proceeds of the bonds.